 Customer experience has been one of the biggest drivers of a high sales figure in the hotel industry.
-While service and customer experience will always remain important in the hospitality space, the inception of online travel agencies have partially made the market a lot more price-sensitive than it initially was.
+While service and customer experience will always remain important in the hospitality space, the inception of online travel agencies has partially made the market a lot more price-sensitive than it initially was.

-The omnipresence of online travel portals means customers are exposed to great deals from your competitor which is practically everyone when it comes to the digital realm.
+The omnipresence of online travel portals means customers are exposed to great deals from your competitor, which is practically everyone when it comes to the digital realm.

 In this sort of comparison shopping spree, you stand to lose the sale if your prices aren’t similar to or better than your competitors.
 Consumers now use price comparison portals that pull data from multiple portals and display them together for easy comparison in their hunt for the best deal.

 So what’s the solution?
 It’s simple, you have to gear up your pricing strategy to stay ahead in the hotel industry.

 A good pricing strategy isn’t something that’s solely based on competitive pricing.
 Many other factors should be taken into account while devising a pricing strategy for your business.
 Before getting started with the process, there are some prerequisites.

 Buyer personas help you refine your pricing strategy to an understanding of your customers’ willingness to buy at a certain price.
 This is crucial to pricing your offerings correctly.
 Your pricing strategy should accommodate buyer personas who are willing to pay more as well as those who are extremely priced sensitive.

 Collecting relevant data from the right sources is of utmost importance in pricing.
 You can analyze this data and create a value-based pricing model that appeals to different target segments.
 Pricing is a complicated process and the amount of data needed to get it right is huge.